- K&N PRO

 No. 5 GEOFF BODINE — Bodine began racing midgets at his family's Chemung Speedrome in New York’s Southern Tier at the age of five.
 Bodine became one of the earliest NASCAR Modified racing stars, winning nearly 600 races, by some accounts, in his career.
 In 1978, Bodine won 55 Modified races in a single season, a figure that landed him in the Guinness Book of World Records.
 Bodine advanced to the NASCAR Winston Cup Series in 1979 and was selected as one of "The Greatest 50 NASCAR Drivers of All Time" in 1998.
 Bodine has 18 career NASCAR Sprint Cup Series victories, including the 1986 Daytona 500.

 No. 6 TONY HIRSCHMAN — Hirschman broke onto the NASCAR Whelen Modified Tour scene with a six-win season in 1989.
-Since then, the Allentown, Pa. native compiled more 35 career victories and five Whelen Modified Tour championships (1995, '96 '99 '04 and '05).
-Hirschman’s win total ranks third all-time and his 41 poles are just one behind career leader Mike Stefanik.
+Since then, the Allentown, Pa. native compiled 35 career victories and five Whelen Modified Tour championships (1995, '96 '99 '04 and '05).
+Hirschman’s win total ranks fourth all-time and his 41 poles trail only Stefanik.

 No. 7 BUGS STEVENS — When Carl Bergman wanted to pursue a NASCAR racing career while serving in the military in the 1960s, he knew his superiors might object to the idea.
 And, so the story goes, "Bugs Stevens" was born.
 Stevens became Bergman's assumed name at the race track, where he drove to perfection.
 Stevens won several track championships and Modified races across the East Coast, culminating with three-consecutive NASCAR Modified championships in 1967-69.